AwadMaharoof/3DGlobalBuildingAtlas/README.md

 # 3DGlobalBuildingAtlas

-An interactive 3D viewer for the [GlobalBuildingAtlas](https://github.com/zhu-xlab/GlobalBuildingAtlas) dataset from TUM.
-Unlike the official viewer, this one supports full 3D navigation with pan, tilt, and rotation.
+An interactive 3D viewer for the [GlobalBuildingAtlas](https://github.com/zhu-xlab/GlobalBuildingAtlas) dataset from TUM with a few additional features.

 ![3D Building View](assets/demo.gif)